-The waterparks and water features at these all-inclusive resorts are so good that even beach-lovers might skip the sand in favor of a few days poolside…
+The features at these all-inclusive resorts with water parks are so good that even beach-lovers might skip the sand in favor of a few days poolside…

 Hard Rock Hotels – Riviera Maya, MX and Punta Cana, DRCheck PricesHard Rock Hotels are well-known for offering outstanding activities for all ages, and with the added benefit of complimentary access to Rockaway Bay Water Park (at BOTH the Check PricesHard Rock Hotel Riviera Maya and Check PricesHard Rock Hotel Punta Cana), those who love the adrenaline rush and splashdown of a great waterslide will find even more to love about these terrific all-inclusive resorts…..Each Rockaway Bay features 23 slides: eight are designed for kids who stand at least 3’5″ tall, nine are designed for older kids and teens, and six heart-pounding, high-speed slides are for the bravest teens and adults.
 There’s also splash pools for the littlest guests and an on-site snack bar to keep you fueled up and having fun!